 Stephan Kinsella: I agree with that.
-I think there certainly could be collective ownership, because people can act cooperatively, so of course there can be collective or cooperative action among people.
-But that doesn’t mean that the collective agencies exist that are some kind of separate entity with separate rights.
+I think there certainly could be collective ownership because people can act cooperatively.
+So, of course, there can be collective or cooperative action among people.
+But that doesn’t mean that the collective agencies exist as some kind of separate entity with separate rights.
 Society or some community is only composed of individual human beings that themselves have rights.

 Gene: Are there such things as positive rights?

 Stephan Kinsella: Well, I don’t know if it could be.
-I don’t think perfect justice is possible, and sometimes an institutional mechanism to enforce some kinds of rights could be worse than the harm we’re trying to prevent.
+I mean I don’t think perfect justice is possible.
+And sometimes an institutional mechanism to enforce some kinds of rights could be worse than the harm we’re trying to prevent.
 Abortion may be an example of this.
-Even if you argue that abortion, at least at a late stage, is some kind of act of murder, the nature of the relationship between the mother and the fetus and the privacy of that relationship is such that the only way to prevent it and to monitor these kinds of things, is to basically assume some kind of right to supervise and to monitor and invade the privacy of people who presumptively have committed no crime.
+I mean even if you argue that abortion, at least at a late stage, is some kind of act of murder, the nature of the relationship between the mother and the fetus and the privacy of that relationship is such that the only way to prevent it and to monitor these kinds of things is to basically assume some kind of right to supervise and to monitor and invade the privacy of people who presumptively have committed no crime.